 What is a REZ?

-REZs are the modern-day power stations.
-They combine energy generation (such as wind and solar), storage (such as batteries), and high-voltage poles and wires to deliver energy to the homes, businesses and industries that need it.
+REZs are the modern day equivalent of traditional power stations.
+They combine renewable energy generation (such as wind and solar), energy storage (such as batteries and pumped hydro), and high-voltage structures and transmission lines to deliver energy to homes, businesses and industries that need it.

-By connecting multiple solar and wind generators, and energy storage in the same region, REZs capitalise on economies of scale and deliver affordable, reliable and clean electricity for NSW.
+By connecting multiple energy generators and storage at the same location, REZs capitalise on economies of scale and deliver affordable, reliable and clean electricity for NSW.

 What is the Central-West Orana REZ Transmission?

-TransGrid is planning new transmission lines, substation(s) and related infrastructure to support the delivery of a pilot REZ in the Central-West Orana region.
+TransGrid is planning new 500kV and 330 kV transmission lines, substation(s) and related infrastructure to support the development of the Central-West Orana REZ.

-The proposed transmission lines will run north-west from the existing network near Merriwa, passing south of Dunedoo before connecting to the existing network east of Wellington.
-The study corridor, also includes an option to extend further south near Lake Burrendong.
+A study corridor is a broad area of investigation where the transmission lines and infrastructure could be located.
+The project study corridor runs north-west from the existing 500kV network near Merriwa, passing south of Dunedoo before connecting to the existing network east of Wellington.
+The corridor also includes an option to extend further south to near Lake Burrendong.

-View the study corridor and submit your feedback using this interactive map.
+View the study corridor and submit feedback using this interactive map.

 TransGrid’s existing substation at Wollar will also be upgraded as part of the project.

-The project is receiving funding from the Australian Renewable Energy Agency (ARENA) as part of ARENA's Advancing Renewables Program.
+Project funding is being received from the Australian Renewable Energy Agency (ARENA) as part of ARENA's Advancing Renewables Program.